Rule 3349-20-50 | Intellectual property.

 (1) This rule applies to all discoveries, innovations, or inventions, made by any university employee if such discovery, invention, or innovation was:

-(a) The result of research by, or under the direction of, any university employee, the cost of which was paid for, in whole or in part, with funds from, under the control of, or administered by, the university.
+(a) The result of scholarly activity by, or under the direction of, any university employee, supported by funds, equipment or resources provided by or through the university, including but not limited to sponsored research, grant funding, or departmental support.
 This includes all grant funds under the control of a university employee regardless of the source; or

-(b) The discovery, innovation, or invention resulted from efforts that utilized more than a de minimus amount of university facilities or resources.
+(b) The discovery, innovation, or invention resulted from efforts by any university employee that utilized more than a de minimus amount of university facilities or resources.

 (2) Inventions not involving any university funds, equipment, facilities, or personnel (or a de minimus amount) are the property of the inventor, so long as the discovery, innovation, or invention is not in a substantive area of research in which the inventor is customarily engaged on behalf of the university.